-N.E In the event of the absence or want of appointment or inability to act of any minister, this certificate may be given by the Pastoral Charge Supervisor, Presiding Officer of the Region.
-In the i matter of a mortgage (sale or lease, as the case may be) by the Trustees of, munity of Faith of The United Church of Canada at in the province of, regarding (Give a short description of the property) l, {name}, of{address}, in the Province of, a minister of religion or authorized person do hereby certify, pursuant to Section 20 of Chapter 59 of S tatutes 1924 1.
-That I am the minister or authorized person in charge of, a Community of Faith of The United Church of Canada at in the Province of, [which congregation prior to June 10 th , 1925, was known as the congregation of] 2.
-That the following is a full and complete list of the Trustees of the said congregation with their respective residences and occupations,:

-(Here set out list of Trustees, giving names in full, residences and occupations.)
+this certificate may be given by the Pastoral Charge Supervisor, Presiding Officer of the Region. n the matter of a mortgage, sale or lease (as the case may be) by the Trustees of, Community of Faith of The United Church of Canada at in the Province of Nova cotia, regarding property located at, Nova Scotia {name}, of {address}, in the Province of Nova Scotia, a minister of religion/or authorized person do hereby certify, pursuant to Section 20 of Chapter 59 of Statutes 1924 1.
+That I am the minister or authorized person in charge of, a Community of Faith of The United Church of Canada at in the Province of Nova Scotia, [which congregation prior to June 10 th , 1925, was known as the congregation of] 2.
+That the following is a full and complete list of the Trustees of the said congregation with their addresses: Here set out list of Trustees, giving names in full and addresses) rustee: rustee: rustee: rustee:

-3. That the said Trustees are the parties who, (mortgage, deed, lease as the case may be) and or a majority of whom, are named in the said did execute the same 4.
-That the said Trustees are the Trustees of no other Trustees of the said Community 20at the date of said instrument. the said Community of Faith and there were of Faith, on theday of Signed in the presence of Witnes SS Signature
+3. (mortgage, deed, lease as the case may be) and did execute the said document.
+4. That the said Trustees are the Trustees of the other Trustees of the said Community of F being the date of said instrument. • Signed I in the presence of Witne SS Signature

-APPENDIX D
+(APPENDIX D)